Finiteness of entropy for the homogeneous Boltzmann equation with measure initial condition: Introduction and results

 \subsection{Motivation}

-The main interest of Theorem \ref{mr} is the following: almost all the papers on the Boltzmann equation (concerning e.g. regularization or large-time behavior) assume that the initial condition has a finite entropy, see the long review paper of Villani \cite{v:h}.
-Our result shows that such results automatically extend to any measure initial data with a finite mass and energy which are not Dirac masses.
-For example, the finiteness of the entropy of the initial condition is assumed in Alexandre-Desvillettes-Villani-Wennberg \cite{advw}, Chen-He \cite{ch}, Desvillettes-Wennberg \cite{dw} and Huo-Morimoto-Ukai-Yang \cite{hmuy}.
-Using the results of the present paper, we deduce that for any (non-Dirac) measure initial condition with finite mass and energy,
+The main interest of Theorem~\ref{mr} is the following: almost all the papers on the Boltzmann equation (concerning, e.g., regularization or large-time behavior) assume that the initial condition has a finite entropy; see the long review paper of Villani \cite{v:h}.
+This condition is of course physically reasonnable.
+Our result shows that it is indeed physically reasonnable, since the entropy \textit{automatically} becomes finite.
+Consequently, the results assuming the finiteness of the entropy of the initial condition extend to any measure initial data with a finite mass and energy which are not Dirac masses.
+For example, we deduce from Alexandre et al. \cite{advw}, Chen and He \cite{ch}, Desvillettes and Wennberg \cite{dw} and Huo et al. \cite{hmuy} that for any (non-Dirac) measure initial condition with finite mass and energy: \begin{itemize} \item under the assumptions of Theorem~\ref{mr}, $(1+\llvert v\rrvert ^2)^{\gamma/2}\sqrt{f_t(v)} \in H^{\nu/2}(\rr^3)$ for all $t>0$ by \cite{ch};